 You Need Extra Support Following an Injury

-This one is the most common reasons to wear an ankle brace.
-If you have suffered a sprain, fracture, tendon rupture, or other injury, your podiatrist Boynton Beach may recommend that you wear an ankle brace as part of your rehabilitation.
+This is one of the most common reasons for wearing an ankle brace during sports or exercise.
+If you have suffered a sprain, fracture, tendon rupture, or other injuries, your podiatrist may recommend that you wear an ankle brace as part of your rehabilitation.
 You may be able to engage in some limited training with the help of a brace.

 Ankle sprains are caused when the ankle rolls inwards towards the sole of the foot.
 These are extremely painful and can seriously limit mobility.
 Swelling usually occurs, which can be treated with a compression stocking or brace.
-If you have suffered a sprain, your foot and ankle doctor Boynton Beach may recommend that you wear a brace during normal activity.
+If you have suffered a sprain, Dr. Jodi Schoenhaus, foot and ankle specialist at our facility in Boynton Beach may recommend that you wear a brace during normal activity.
 If a sprain has healed but your ankle is not back to peak condition, then it may be recommended that you wear a brace to prevent new damage.

 As a Preventative Measure for Multiple Sprains